 Now you get the chance to see what kind of work they are passionate about and why they’re passionate about it.
 Was it the best outcome they could have hoped for?
 How did they succeed?

-It’s easy for someone to brag about themselves in an interview, but harder for them to be honest about their struggles.
+It’s easy for someone to brag about themselves in an interview but harder for them to be honest about their struggles.
+What was the biggest challenge they faced?
 Why was this particular project so challenging for them?
 Were they able to achieve success despite the challenge?

 Granted, this response will just be from their perspective, but it’s a good question to ask anyway.
 Would their coworkers consider them enthusiastic, easygoing, and a team player?
 Would their boss say they were punctual and dependable?

-These two different perspectives can show you how a person in charge of them feels about them as well as their peers.
+These two different perspectives can show you how a person in charge of them feels about them and their peers.

 Goals and ambitions are invaluable in a potential employee.
-You want your interviewee to give a precise, positive answer.
-It’s better if this response is a bit lofty versus a response that seems vague and like they have never thought about it before.
+You want your interviewee to give a precise, positive answer regarding their career path.
+It’s better if their career is a bit lofty versus a response that seems vague and like they have never thought about it before.

-This is a great way for the candidate to have a moment to tell you a bit more about themselves personally.
+This is a better question for the job seeker to have a moment to tell you a bit more about themselves personally.
 Notice it’s not a generic “tell me about yourself,” but a bit more of a specific question that gives the person more of a direction to go in.